Convert ODT to TEX

 TeX/LaTeX Source

 Plain text document format containing LaTeX markup commands for professional typesetting.
-The de facto standard for academic and scientific publishing.
+The de facto standard for academic and scientific publishing since 1984.
 Excels at mathematical formulas, bibliographies, and complex document structures.
-Plain text makes it perfect for version control.
+Plain text source makes it ideal for version control.

 Academic Standard Mathematical